basho/riak_kv/docs/NextGenREPL.md

 * The supporting key-store is accelerated for query by modified date, so it is possible to build dynamic trees not just for key ranges or buckets, but also for ranges of modified times e.g. resolve entropy issues in objects sent in the past hour.

-* The supporting key-store contains causal context information, not just hashes, allowing for genuine comparison between differences and targeted anti-entropy action.
+* The supporting key-store contains causal context information, not just hashes, allowing for genuine comparison between differences and targeted anti-entropy recovery action.

 The `kv_index_tictactree` process was introduced as part of Riak 2.9.0, where it is primarily used for intra-cluster entropy protection.
 In Riak 2.9.1 this can now be used in an automated and efficient way for inter-cluster reconciliation and repair.